About Our 1.4418 (X4CrNiMo16-5-1) Forging Facility in Jiangyin

 1.4418 (X4CrNiMo16-5-1) Material Properties & Advantages

 1.4418 (also known as X4CrNiMo16-5-1 or S165M) is a high-strength low-carbon martensitic or austenitic stainless steel.
-This premium alloy parts have excellent mechanical properties with good corrosion resistance and weldability, so that it is the best choice material for extreme industrial conditions where reliability and performance are important.
+These forged parts combine excellent mechanical properties with good corrosion resistance and weldability, so that it is well suited to extreme industrial conditions where reliability and performance are important.

 Main Material Advantages Over Conventional Stainless Steels